alexfigliolia/metrics-queue-react/README.md

 }
 ```

-The `MetricProvider`'s above will call:
+The `MetricProviders` above will call:

 ```JavaScript
 performance.mark("feature-first-paint");